Follow Us on social media

 zoe@pmhca.org

 Zoe Small (she/he/they) is a passionate advocate for the voices of youth and cares deeply about connecting young people to the resources they need to thrive.
 Zoe loves active listening, providing care, and making those around her feel seen and valued.
 As a Certified Peer Specialist, Zoe uses their own lived experience with mental health challenges to connect with others experiencing similar struggles.
-A 2020 graduate from Bryn Mawr College, Zoe began his career in the non-profit sector serving youth with disabilities and their families, and now continues to support youth in their self-advocacy as the Community Outreach Coordinator for Youth MOVE PA.
+A 2020 graduate from Bryn Mawr College, Zoe began her career in the non-profit sector serving youth with disabilities and their families, and now continues to support youth in their self-advocacy as the Community Outreach Coordinator for Youth MOVE PA.
 Zoe believes in the power of building community and living with the values of kindness and compassion.
-In her free time, Zoe enjoys singing, dancing, hiking, reading, and watching sitcoms.
+In his free time, Zoe enjoys singing, dancing, hiking, reading, and watching sitcoms.

 Tyanna Marge, CRS